Slava Rabinovich: Career

-Publicist, Economic and Political Analyst

-Since 2007, he became widely known as an economic and political analyst, independent publicist and blogger.
-Numerous Russian and English-language internet, radio and print media published his interviews and regular analytical commentaries, including: Bloomberg, Forbes, Radio Liberty, "Economic News", "Observer", "Gordon", "New Region", "Echo of Moscow", "Dozhd", "Slon" and others.
+Since 2007, he became known as an economic and political analyst.

 Personal life and death

 On September 22, 2021, he was hit by a car in Rosh Pina, Israel, suffering serious leg injuries, which he reported the next day on his social media accounts.
 He underwent surgery at Ziv Medical Center in Safed.
-His last public message was posted on October 15, 2021 on t.me/s/slavarabinovich.
+His last public message was posted on October 15, 2021 on Telegram.

 He died on July 5, 2022.